Cross-Domain Document Layout Analysis Using Document Style Guide: Introduction

+Document layout analysis (DLA) is a vital technique for optical character recognition (OCR).
+DLA has played an important role in table extraction, visual question answering, and information extraction~\cite{binmakhashen2019document}. {More recently, applying deep neural-network-based methods for document layout has become a mainstream {method}~\cite{yan2018fast,wu2020lcsegnet,xu2020layoutlm}.}

+However, {in real-world scenarios}, the document layout analysis needs to deal with various styles (\ie,{historical handwritten documents}~\cite{xu2018multi}, {Arabic historical documents}~\cite{bukhari2012layout}, {academic documents}~\cite{clark2015looking}, {Asian languages documents}~\cite{shen2020large}, {magazine documents}~\cite{clausner2017icdar2017}, etc. (Fig.~\ref{F_motivation} first rows)). {A {huge gap} exists between individual documents, even from the unity style documents (Fig.~\ref{F_motivation} second rows).} The DLA is a pixel-level document classification task, and differences in a single object often significantly impact the model outcomes.

+{Numerous researchers are currently investing considerable efforts in leveraging large-scale pre-training models to tackle the challenge of unifying document styles.
+They achieve this by enhancing data through generative approaches. {Several notable {studies} have recently emerged, particularly those based on {generative adversarial networks} (GANs).
+However, these frameworks primarily focus on generating a series of layout boxes without utilizing them to compose complete documents with all elements. {In addition, previous studies} have emphasized generating more style layout boxes {; however, they} have not adequately addressed evaluating the quality of these layout boxes.
+Furthermore, ensuring that the generated documents {fulfill} high-quality standards to enhance the model's generalization capabilities is crucial.} Without fine-grained control over the quality of generated documents, the model may learn too many invalid layouts, which can ultimately hamper its performance.}

-To improve the generalization performance of the document layout model, on the one hand, we should ensure the quality of the training samples.
-On the other hand, we should try to weaken the gap between the training samples and the target samples.
-Many researchers proposed some pre-training methods to weaken the gap between the training sample and the target sample.
-However, these pre-training methods need to be fine-tuned by some annotation data.
-Annotating data is expensive.
-Besides, annotating data by manual is inconvenient to models automate.
-So we need to consider the following two questions, (1) how to add an unsupervised quality assessment mode in the document layout generation process, (2) how to propose an effective method to weaken the gap between training samples and targets samples in the DLA.
-We can regard the first question about how to create a method to reduce the gap between the generated sample and the high-quality document layout sample.
-Therefore, the core question of this paper is \emph{ How do we enhance the generalization of the model by creating a method with less manual intervention and solve the cross-domain problem in document layout analysis?}
+{{{To} enhance the robustness and generalization {capability of document layout models, two pivotal facets must be considered.} {First}, guaranteeing the quality of the training samples is of utmost importance.
+Secondly, it is imperative to establish a connection between {the training and target samples.
+Numerous researchers have proposed pre-training methodologies to address this disparity.} Nevertheless, these approaches frequently necessitate fine-tuning with supplementary annotation data. {However, manual annotation is expensive} and inconvenient for model automation.} Therefore, two key questions arise: (1) How can we incorporate an unsupervised quality assessment component into the document layout generation process?
+(2) What is an effective strategy {for reducing} the gap between training and target samples in {document layout analysis} (DLA)?} Specifically, {the first question can be considered as how} to create a method to reduce the gap between the generated sample and the high-quality document layout sample. {Overall,} the core question of this {study} is \emph{ How do we enhance the generalization of the model by creating a method with less manual intervention and solve the cross-domain problem in document layout analysis?}